Albertas Goštautas: Family and estate

 Albertas Goštautas married before 1506 Sofia Vereiskaya, daughter of Russian voivode Vasily Mikhailovich Vereisky and Maria Palaiologina.
 Vasily Vereisky was coming from the Rurikovich family, as the great-grandson of Dmitry Donskoy, Grand Prince of Moscow, grandson of Andrei, Prince of Mozhaysk, and son of Mikhail, Prince of Vereya.

 Vasily got into a dispute with Grand Prince Ivan III over the dowry of his wife Maria, daughter of Andreas Palaiologos titular Byzantine Emperor, and niece of Sophia Palaiologina, wife of the Grand Prince.
 The dispute ended with the loss of the hereditary principality and Vasily's escape with his wife to Lithuania, where, on 2 October 1484, he received the estates of Lubcha, Koidanova, Radashkovichy and Valozhyn from King Casimir IV Jagiellon.

 These estates were inherited by Sophia, and she managed them together with her husband, and after his death she held them until her death in August 1549.
 After her death, the estate passed to King Sigismund II Augustus.
 The marriage was a significant elevation for Albertas, whose family was not one of the knyaz families.
 In 1522, King Sigismund I the Old gave Sofia, her husband and offspring the right to seal letters with red wax, which only royal blood persons were entitled to.

 Albert Goštautas and Sofia had one son, Stanisław, who was married to Barbara, the daughter of Jerzy Radziwiłł.
 Stanisław had no children and was the last member of the family.

 Goštautas accumulated wealth, not only from his family estates and the inheritance from his grandmother, Princess Trabska, but also, through his marriage to Sofia Vereiskaya, he acquired the property of her family.
 The estates of Gasztołd were scattered throughout the entire state— in proper Lithuania, Volhynia, along the Dnieper— but above all in Podlasie, where the complex of holdings formed almost a separate duchy.
-According to the 1528 military census, he was one the largest landowners in Lithuania.
+According to the 1528 military census, he was one of the largest landowners in Lithuania.
 He was able to field 426 cavalrymen, a total of 3408 service uniuts from 6816 hearths he owned.

 Goštautas owned 10 castles scattered throughout the territory of the Grand Duchy.
 The main family seat was Gieranony, located in the Vilnius Voivodeship, known as 'Murowane' (lit. 'bricked') due to the presence of a brick castle.
 In the same voivodeship was Goštautas’s second brick castle, Rokantiškės, situated near Vilnius.
 According to legend recorded in the Bychowiec Chronicle, compiled under the patronage of Goštautas, the castle in Rokantiškės was built by the legendary Prince Holsza, the progenitor of the Holszanski princes.
 It is possible that Goštautas’s mother, whose name is unknown, came from this lineage.
 The remaining castles were wooden.
 These included Daugėliškis in the Vilnius Voivodeship, Tykocin in Podlasie, Sidorowo in the Nowogródek Voivodeship, Oster and Liubech in the Kiev Voivodeship, Radashkovichy and Koidanova in the Minsk Voivodeship, and Shklow in the Vitebsk Voivodeship.
 Castles Liubech, Radashkovichy and Koidanova were acquired through the marriage with Sofia Vereiskaya.